 Last year, we laid out the pink table cloth and did something I hadn’t done since I was a child myself.
 We colored Easter eggs with our daughter, who was about 2 1/2 years old at the time.

 I started with photographing some of the “before” details, such as the eggs in the strainer after being cooled from the boiling water.

 It’s funny how some things, like these plastic & metal egg holders, are so much a part of our world when we are young.
 Years and years pass by that we don’t use them.
-It had to be 15-15 years since I had dyed Easter eggs.
+It had to be 10-15 years since I had dyed Easter eggs.

 Since I was busy photographing here (don’t worry, I did put my camera down too!), I documenting daddy’s helping hands, teaching, and showing our sweet girl what to do.
 Then, I shot her venturing out on her own, trying to dip the eggs herself, and settle into the independence that comes along with being a toddler.

 On this day, the sunset was incredible out our windows.
 We live in the middle of the country and are blessed to see this view often.
-I believe that photographing details of the weather, the light, and surrounding objects helps yield a feeling within of being there – even years later.
+Photographing details of the weather, the light, and surrounding objects helps yield a feeling within of being there – even years later.

 Next year, little bro can help too!
 This year, he wanted to taste test the egg in its shell – silly kiddo!
-Another memory, documented.
+Another memory, #documented.

 When the subject is busy with an activity, it’s a wonderful opportunity to step in and grab some facial details.
 They aren’t paying attention!
 Being a year later as I write this, I see her baby face in this picture.
 Her face is longer and growing more into a child’s face rather than a toddler.

 Be published on Fearless and Framed® here: CONTRIBUTE